Thank you for drinking tea with us.

 We used distilled water heated to 90°C to brew 3 gm of the tea, in our Parchmen glass gaiwan filled to 100 ml.
 For 100 ml water, add water to the Parchmen gaiwan until just before it touches the wooden sleeve.
 We are using gongfu style, keeping each steep to a short time to allow more steeps.
 Recalling our brewing experience for Ju Duo Zai in November 2022, we kept each steep to 10 sec in a zisha tea pot.
 With glass, we can allow a longer steep as it loses heat and requires a longer time to extract flavours.
 Conversely, ceramic retains heat better than glass and requires a shorter steep to prevent over-brewing.
 Importantly, we will watch out for the absence of bitterness and astringency while we work on the high aroma.
 To this end, we adopted 20 sec steeping, up to 6 times.
 Tea colour is golden yellow and turns darker with more brews.
 Brewed leaves are longish, dark green, sugary, candy-like, honey and floral like honeysuckle, gardenia and chrysanthemum, with a hint of wheatgrass juice.
 Mouthfeel is smooth and round, with the aroma and sweetness opening up gradually as the tea cools to around 70°C and along with more brews.
 With this brew recipe, the peak flavour is at the third brew.
 Perhaps due to its younger age overall, throat resonance and cha qi (tea energy) are both less pronounced.
 Next, we used the Authority zisha teapot to brew this tea, using the same parameters as the Ju Duo Zai and steeping for 15 sec.
 The tea has become more rounded and deeper, with stronger aroma and aftertaste, and yet still retaining the sweet, clean and light flavour.
 It has lesser brews as compared to Ju Duo Zai.
 We brewed for 5 times, as colour and aroma started to fade by then.
 Always remember to use small thick cups to drink wulong teas.

 The next tea is a red tea made from the leaves of Honey Orchid (蜜兰香).
 Undoubtedly, this cultivar is the most famous of all Phoenix Mountain dancong cultivars.
 It is known for its honey and orchid notes, accompanied by lychee aroma.
-The red tea version from this cultivar is unconventional, as the Chaozhou region east of Guangdong province neighbouring Fujian province is famous for dancong wulong tea since the last years of the Southern Song dynasty, with 900 years of history.
-Guangdong province does produce red tea, but at a distance of 500 km northwestward at Yingde City (英德市), north of province capital city of Guangzhou.
-The most famous red tea in Guangdong province was successfully cultivated from the selection of Yunnan assamica wild grown trees in 1959 only.
-But because Chaozhou is wedged in between two major red tea producing regions of Yongde on its west and Wuyi Mountain on its east, there has been some transfer of techniques.
+Since the last years of the Southern Song dynasty, with 900 years of history, the Chaozhou region east of Guangdong province neighbouring Fujian province is famous for dancong made into wulong tea.
+The red tea version from this cultivar is unconventional and uncommon.
+Guangdong province does produce red tea, but at a distance of 500 km northwestward at Yingde City (英德市), north of province capital city of Guangzhou, there is a famous red tea that successfully cultivated in 1959 from the selection of Yunnan assamica wild grown trees only.
+But because Chaozhou is wedged in between the two major red tea producing regions of Yingde on its west and Wuyi Mountain on its east, there has been some transfer of techniques.
 The compressed shape is unusual but convenient, and first started from a customer's order in that region and slowly became a regular item in the farm.
 The shape is perhaps to facilitate higher acceptance in a region more inclined towards wulong tea instead of red tea.
 It is not very common for red tea coins in the market and we are excited to savour its flavour.

 Again, we are using distilled water to brew in a Parchmen glass gaiwan, using the full coin of 6 gm to 120 ml of 90°C water.
 For 120 ml water, add water to the Parchmen gaiwan until it touches the wooden sleeve.
 Normally, we will use lower temperature water to brew red tea, which should be treated much like a delicate green tea.
 However, its compressed shape warrants higher temperature to break open the shape.
 It took 1.5 min for the tea coin to start to unwind and we poured out the tea then.
 The brewed leaves is amazingly intense on sweet floral notes, and we picked up honey and maltose, and curiously also of red wine, cask strength whisky and daijingo sake.
 The tea colour is golden reddish and the aroma is strong on honey and stewed fruit notes in addition of the usual stonefruit notes of red tea.
 This is when we are tasting both the cultivar and the processing techniques.
 We brewed for a total of 4 times using the same temperature and time to enjoy the characteristic notes of Honey Orchid wulong tea on a deeper and brighter base of a red tea process.
 The tea coin only fully opened up at the fourth brew.